heffenauer/Overview-of-University-App-Project-Rapid-Repair/README.md

 # Rapid Repair
 ### 1. Introduction
-Rapir Repair is an app designed to assist users in quickly finding servicemen for various tasks.
+Rapid Repair is an app designed to assist users in quickly finding servicemen for various tasks.
+The application provides users with a quick and intuitive interface that allows easy booking of different types of servicemen depending on the user's needs and preferences.
+Rapid Repair also allows new servicemen to create accounts to promote and sell their services.

 ### 2. Features
 Rapid Repair includes the following features: